 The morning tour was to the Frederic Remington Art Museum.
 Remington is famed for his bronze sculptures of the Old West.

-We crossed Lake Ontario during the night and docked in Oswego, where the pilot house was lowered so that the Grande Caribe could fit under the “low bridges” of NYS’s canal system.
-What started in 1817 as the Erie Canal grew into the 525-mile NYS system now on the National Register of Historic Places.
+We crossed Lake Ontario during the night and docked in Oswego, where the pilot house was lowered so that the Grande Caribe could fit under the low bridges of New York State’s canal system.
+What started in 1817 as the Erie Canal grew into the 525-mile New York State system now on the National Register of Historic Places.
 It was life in the slow lane.
 As we motored along at five miles per hour enjoying the beautiful fall foliage, I would occasionally see people in cars and trains whizzing by, never knowing the beauty and serenity they were missing.

 We made several short stops along the canal with the option of taking a side trip to Cooperstown’s Baseball Hall of Fame and The Farmer’s Museum or the Fenimore Art Museum.
 I was familiar with them, so I elected to stay on board and savor the scenery.